iuripugliero/godot_arcade_car/README.md

 This plugin can be viewed working on [YouTube](https://www.youtube.com/watch?v=w73LRuFZ2zg).

 ## What does it really do?
 The plugin internally run a method wich returns the rotation the actual vehicle speed represents in a scale from 1/10 to 1/1 of parameter **redline_rotation**.
 The speed scale values are user inputed on each gear (meaning that **x** speed are in different rotations for different gears).
 This way power are delivered to the car in a smooth way.
 After reaching up it's peak power (delivered on car **core_rotation**), it will start to descend until reaching **redline_rotation**.
-The speed and amplitude of this descend is also relative to gear's **ratio** property (lower gears **wich have higher ratios** descend faster and greater).
+The speed and amplitude of this acend and descend is relative to gear's **ratio** property (lower gears **wich have higher ratios** descend faster and greater).
 Below, take a look at how the power should rise with different gears:
 ![Image](https://github.com/iuripugliero/godot_arcade_car/blob/main/power_graphs.png)